dddxing/RobotCalculatorApp/README.md

 # RobotCalculatorApp

-I created this desktop application with tkinter framework to calculate the number of mobile robots needed to accommodate the current demands.
+I created this GUI application and algorithms to calculate the number of Automomous Mobile Robots required in a flexible manufacturing systems.

 <img src="Example.JPG"/>